Sublinear Regret for a Class of Continuous-Time Linear-Quadratic Reinforcement Learning Problems: Introduction

-Recently, there has been some progress on regret analysis for continuous-time stochastic LQ RL in \citep{basei2022logarithmic,szpruch2024optimal} that achieve sublinear regrets of their respective algorithms.
-Both papers assume that the diffusion coefficients are {\it constant} independent of state and control, which is vital for their approaches to work.
+Recently, there has been some progress on regret analysis for continuous-time stochastic LQ RL in \citep{basei2022logarithmic,szpruch2024optimal} that achieves sublinear regrets of their respective algorithms.
+Both papers assume that the diffusion coefficients are {\it constant} (independent of state and control), which is vital for their approaches to work.
 Again, in essence, these works are model-based because they apply either least-square or Bayesian methods to estimate model parameters and use the corresponding estimation errors to deduce the regret bounds.
-There is an intrinsic drawback in these model-based methods specific to LQ problems: optimal control policies are {\it linear} feedbacks of the state; hence, when one obtains an estimate of the drift coefficient through observed data in a closed-loop system, it is hard to disentangle the original state and control coefficients from the feedback gain.
-Indeed, when we tried to carry out numerical experiments based on the results of \citep{basei2022logarithmic,szpruch2024optimal} we often ended up with infeasible solutions.
-Moreover, \citep{basei2022logarithmic} requires both the batch size and the number of timesteps to increase exponentially over episodes, adding substantial computational and memory costs.
+In particular, there is an intrinsic caveat of this approach applied to LQ problems: when estimating the model parameters, an unidentifiability issue may arise (from optimal control policies being linear feedbacks of the state) and a special exploratory stage has to be carefully designed to avoid it; see e.g., \cite{szpruch2021exploration,basei2022logarithmic,szpruch2024optimal,xu2024regret}.
+In addition, to get one estimate of the model parameters, the required number of episodes and that of timesteps within each episode increase exponentially over the learning process, adding substantial computational and memory costs.\footnote{For example, given a total $N$ episodes of the learning budget, the algorithm in \cite{basei2022logarithmic} suggests to break it into several epoches, with the $k$-th epoch containing $2^k$ episodes and $2^{k/2}$ timesteps and to update a policy after having applied it for an epoch of episodes.
+As a result, although the total regret is proved to be $O(\log N)$, the storage and computational complexity increase exponentially in the number of epoches (which is the number of times of updating the policy parameters).}

 This paper endeavors to design an RL algorithm with a provable sublinear regret for a class of stochastic LQ RL problems in the model-free framework of \cite{wang2020reinforcement,jia2021policy, jia2021policypg, jia2023q}.
 We allow the diffusion coefficients to depend on both state and control, the latter being of particular practical significance (e.g. the wealth equation in continuous-time finance \citep{zhou2000continuous}).
-Indeed, this type of stochastic LQ problems have led to a very active research area called ``indefinite stochastic LQ control" in the classical, model-based literature, starting from \citep{chen1998stochastic, rami2000linear}.
+Indeed, this type of stochastic LQ problems have led to a very active research area called ``{\it indefinite} stochastic LQ control" in the classical, model-based literature, starting from \citep{chen1998stochastic, rami2000linear}.